Vivek9Chavan/Vivek9Chavan.github.io/projects.md

 ---

+## DAADEM (Starting in late 2025)
-## DAADEM: Digitalisierte, assistierte und automatisierte Demontage (Starting in late 2025)#
+Digitalisierte, assistierte und automatisierte Demontage

 Summary:

+Funded by the Fraunhofer Gesellschaft.

 ---

+## CirculAIRe (Under Review, 2026)
-## CirculAIRe: Circular Value Creation in White Goods via LCA and AI-driven 9Rs (Under Review, 2026)
+Circular Value Creation in White Goods via LCA and AI-driven 9Rs

+Summary:

 ---

-## KIKERP: (2023-2026)
+## KIKERP (2023-2026)
 AI-based identification and classification of (used) electrical appliances for robotic process automation in circular economy-oriented digital management ecosystems.

+Summary:

 Funded by BMFTR and DLR Projektträger, under the KI4KMU program #16IS23055C.